Building a fintech from scratch

 Supporting them throughout their financial life

-“In an increasingly competitive market, you'd better be a game-changing product if you're going to launch a new challenger bank.
+“You'd better be a game-changing product if you're going to launch a new challenger bank.
 And that's just what Dozens is… a gamechanger"

 — Startups100 Awards, 2019